diodemusic/lulu/README.md

 * Caching so you never have to make the same call twice.

 * Enums for all common params eg. regions, continents and ranks.

-## lulu provides a clean and pythonic easy to use interface.

 ## Example usage